abess-team/skscope/docs/source/intro/install.rst

 Thanks to the editable mode with the flag ``-e``, we needn't re-build the package :ref:`scope <scope_package>` when the source python code changes.
 However, if the C++ code changes, we have re-build it by ``pip install -e ./scope`` again.

-If the required environment has been installed (especially CMake), we can build the package faster by
+If the required environment has been installed, we can build the package faster by

 .. code-block:: Bash